Mod-Bucket/EasterFest/README.txt

 ==========

+Version 1.1
+	* Eggpainter is working.
+	* Eggwood drop rates have been decreased now that the eggpainter is working.
+	* Eggwood reaping recipe added to seedmaker.
+(Bunny Carrot doesn't get one because Cat Turnip doesn't get one.)

-Version 1.0 - Released!
+Version 1.0
+	* Released!
 Quests and eggpainter are broken.
 This is being worked on.